Technigo/project-labyrinth/code/README.md

 # Project Labyrinth

 To do:
 x remove choose direction at last page responsiveness test comment map? sound? history?
+If we end up not using the map, remove it and history in initalState.

 ## The problem